Anh-Thuong-Vo/arraylist-and-linklist-mdodson22/worksheet.md

 c.
 Write the code for `remove()`.
 Your implementation of MyLinkedList is now complete.

 4. Sections 4.6-4.8 of Zybooks describe a data structure called the doubly-linked list. in short, the main distinguishing feature of a doubly-linked list is that nodes have both `next` and `prev` pointers, that point to the next node and the previous node respectively.
 This means that the code for a doubly-linked list is almost exactly the same as that for a singly-linked lists, except for the node pointers that you have to change when adding and removing elements.
 a.
 Without writing any code, explain how you would need to modify your MyLinkedList `add()` method to turn your implementation into a doubly-linked list.

+   In a doubly-linked list, every node has a 'previous pointer' and a 'next pointer'.
+TO modify the MyLinkedList 'add()' method, the newNode's previous pointer would be pointed to the list's tail node

 b.
 Without writing any code, explain how you would need to modify your MyLinkedList `remove()` method to turn your implementation into a doubly-linked list.
 How would each of the four cases change?